• home

 Location : Stone Town

 Karibu!
 Welcome to Zanzibar.
-Today is a free day until the important welcome meeting at 6 pm.
-Filled with idyllic beaches, winding cobblestone alleyways and fragrant bazaars, Zanzibar has a colourful history – everything from slave traders to Arabian sultans and fruit exporters.
-The sight of traditional dhows sailing along the coast evokes what the island must have been like in Livingstone's day.
-The old part of Zanzibar's main city is known as Stone Town.
-The best way to see this exotic port town is on foot, exploring the markets, shops, mosques, palaces and courtyards.
-When the sun is setting, perhaps enjoy a sundowner from a bar overlooking the seafront, and a seafood curry at a local restaurant.
-Spend a night in Stone Town at a basic inn with double/twin-share rooms and access to wi-fi.
+Your adventure begins in Stone Town, the old part of Zanzibar’s city, with a welcome meeting at 6 pm tonight.
+Filled with beaches, cobblestone alleyways and bazaars, Zanzibar has much to explore if you arrive early.
+The best way to see this port town is on foot, exploring the markets, shops, mosques, palaces and courtyards.
+When the sun sets, maybe grab a sundowner from a bar overlooking the seafront front and tuck into a seafood curry at a local restaurant.

 Day :2